rgeurgas/TOSAddon/README.md

 # Tree of Savior Addons by Toadspaz
-WBRExtend fork so I can see gs and memberinfo of party members.
+Adds gs and memberinfo of party members.
+To be used with WBRExtend for GS

 Tree of Savior © IMCGAMES CO.
 LTD.